Not-a-Bandit: Provably No-Regret Drafter Selection in Speculative Decoding for LLMs: Additional experimental details and results

 \subsection{Variants of Hedging Algorithmic choice}

 In this section, we study how different hedging algorithmic choices affect the final outcome.
 The ablation considers two factors: (i) using token acceptance–rate loss instead of expected-length–based loss, and (ii) replacing the NormalHedge update rule with alternative algorithms, including Standard Hedge and AdaNormalHedge.
 HedgeSpec by default adopts the parameter-free NormalHedge with expected-length–based loss.
 The MAT results across datasets are reported in Table~\ref{tab:llama_hedge_ablation} and~\ref{tab:qwen_hedge_ablation}, showing consistent trends.
+We below show the workflow of NormalHedge in Figure~\ref{normalhedge}.

 From the table, we see that the acceptance–rate–based loss achieves comparable but slightly lower MAT, suggesting it can be a viable alternative for online learning in speculative decoding, though expected-length–based loss remains stronger overall.
 Switching to Standard Hedge leads to a larger drop in performance.
 We attribute this to Standard Hedge’s more conservative updating: it tends to spread weight more broadly during the exploration phase, whereas NormalHedge shrinks weights more aggressively toward strong drafters.
 This conservatism could be mitigated with careful parameter tuning, although such tuning would vary across scenarios and adds practical complexity.
 Finally, AdaNormalHedge also shows reduced MAT.
 This is somewhat surprising, as AdaNormalHedge enjoys first-order regret bounds and is theoretically stronger.
 In our experiments, however, this advantage did not materialize.